 Dark Ales: 1 week primary/3-4 weeks secondary

 Lagers ferment differently than ales, and sometimes require special equipment.
 For more information on brewing lagers, click here.
 The main difference is that lagers ferment a good deal colder than ales do.
 While ales are quite comfortable bubbling away at room temperature, lagers are at home fermenting in the 45º-55ºF range.
 The colder temperature greatly slows the fermentation process, so extra time is required both in the primary for the beer to fully ferment, and in the secondary for maximum clarity.
-For lighter lagers such as European Pilsner, This Bud’s for You or Pilsner Urquell, Midwest suggests 1-2 months in the primary, and 1-2 months in the secondary.
+For lighter lagers such as our Czech Pilsner, Midwest suggests 1-2 months in the primary, and 1-2 months in the secondary.
 Most of the brewers at Midwest will keep a light lager in the secondary for at least 2 months.

 Light Lagers: 1-2 months primary/2 months secondary

-Amber lagers such as Rich German Bock, Oktoberfest Lager or Midwest Red Lager take just a little bit longer to ferment than light lagers.
+Amber lagers such as our Oktoberfest, take just a little bit longer to ferment than light lagers.
 It takes just slightly longer for the flavors to blend and mellow.
 It’s not unusual for an amber lager to take 2 months to ferment out in the primary, then spend an additional 3-4 months in the secondary.
-Take Oktoberfest Lager for example.
 Traditionally, this style is brewed in May and tapped (or bottled) in late September or early October, or roughly six months.
 Some extra time in the secondary will go a long way toward improving the quality of an amber lager.